Fiserv/firstvision-apac/docs/APIs/BNPL/Snooze-iPlan.md

 # Snooze iPlan

-This API is used to snooze the iPlan  for a given account.
+This API is used to snooze the iPlan for a given account Id.

 ## Endpoint